U.S. trade deficit hits one-and-a-half year low on rising exports

-WASHINGTON, - The U.S. trade deficit fell to a more than 1-1/2 year low in September amid rising exports, but a slump in imports pointed to slowing domestic demand.
+WASHINGTON, (Reuters) - - The U.S. trade deficit fell to a more than 1-1/2 year low in September amid rising exports, but a slump in imports pointed to slowing domestic demand.

 The Commerce Department said on Friday the trade gap narrowed 9.9 percent to $36.4 billion, the smallest since February 2015.
 August's trade deficit was revised slightly down to $40.5 billion.